KevalPrajapati/cameratospeech/README.md

 Once running point the camera to some text and press 'q' and it will readout the words.
 </p>
 #How I did it
-I used pytesseract library for the OCR part and usen win32com for the speach part
+I used pytesseract library for the OCR part and usen win32com for the speach part.And yeah, Opencv offcourse. :)

 Its pretty easy to understand.Just check the files.